There’s no consent among experts on what “the Cloud” actually is.

 Software start-ups are everywhere.
 Every single day, you can read about dozens of new and ambitious start-ups in the news.
 There are many special websites to report about start-ups and other topics that entrepreneurs and developers might be interested in – yes, I’m looking at you HackerNews.

-A few weeks ago, I discovered a fatal flaw in my thinking about customers, users and consequently about marketing in general.
-To fix that flaw, I had to reevaluate the feature set of my products as well as my entire approach to communicating with (potential) customers.
+A few weeks ago, I discovered a fatal flaw in my thinking about customers, users and consequently about business in general.
+To fix that flaw, I had to re-evaluate the feature set of my products as well as my entire approach to communicating with (potential) customers.